Subprime Mortgage Lenders - Past, Present and Future?

 These subprime borrowers, as they were called, had low credit scores, insufficient income, or other problems that prevented them from qualifying for a loan under normal standards.
 Driven largely by greed, mortgage lenders began offering loans to this large and untapped pool of buyers.

 The subprime mortgage trend spread like wildfire throughout the lending industry.
-Companies like Ameriquest Mortgage (now deceased) focused on this business model almost exclusively.
+Companies like Ameriquest Mortgage (now defunct) focused on this business model almost exclusively.
 These companies became known as subprime mortgage lenders.